Data Protection Declaration

 5. TRANSFERRING/SENDING PERSONAL DATA TO THIRD PARTIES

 The personal data provided by you is solely collected, processed and used by GLOCK for legally-permitted purposes.
-Forwarding of data to third parties is not undertaken, unless this is absolutely necessary to comply with applicable law, such as if we are requested to through an official order, or legal proceedings require this (legal proceedings including criminal proceedings).
+Forwarding of data to third parties is not undertaken, unless this is absolutely necessary to comply with applicable law, such as if we are requested to through an official order, or legal proceedings require this (court or administrative proceedings, including criminal proceedings).

 Your personal data is processed by our employees depending on the specific purposes for which your data has been recorded.
 Appropriate (security) precautions to prevent unauthorised use of your data have been implemented in our company.
 Our employees are obliged to adhere to the relevant legal stipulations and data protection law and to treat the data confidentially.